BioinfoMachineLearning/bio-diffusion/README.md

 ```

 **NOTE**: Refer to `src/analysis/optimization_analysis.py` to manually enter and plot the optimization results reported by the commands above.

+#### Reproduce paper results for *protein-conditional* small molecule generation with the Binding MOAD and CrossDocked datasets (**Binding MOAD & CrossDocked**: ~5 days)

+Please refer to the following dedicated GitHub repository for further details: https://github.com/BioinfoMachineLearning/GCDM-SBDD.

 ## Acknowledgements